gszep/gpuweb/The-Multi-Explainer.md

 [Investigation](https://github.com/gpuweb/gpuweb/issues/354#issuecomment-511616037).

-We say "Multi-Threading" to refer to the ability to use a single WebGPU device from multiple JavaScript "threads" (the main thread, dedicated workers, shared workers, etc.)
+We say "Multi-Threading" to refer to the ability to use a single WebGPU device from multiple JavaScript "threads" (the main thread, dedicated workers, shared workers, etc.) This allows issuing WebGPU work on a single device from multiple threads in parallel.

 The proposed and partially-implemented model for this is to make most WebGPU objects be sharable between threads, just like SharedArrayBuffer.
 They can be "serialized" and "deserialized" for